shipsaas/.github/profile/README.md

 ## Our Cores & Conventions

-- PHP is running in our veins.
-We mostly focus on Laravel framework.
+- PHP runs through our veins, with a primary focus on the Laravel framework.
-- Unit/Integration Testing & High Coverage (85%+) is a must.
+- Unit and Integration testing are essential, aiming for high coverage (85% or more).
 - Empower your products.
-- Bring the stability, reliability scalability to your apps.
+- Provide stability, reliability, and scalability to your applications.
-- Safe your time and love your life.
+- Save your time and love your life.

 Ship your SaaS now!